 Stock assessment includes all of the activities carried out to describe the conditions or status of a stock.
 This can be separated into fishery dependent information such as numbers of fishermen by gear type, amount of fish caught and fishing effort expended by individual harvesters over time, times and areas of fishing, and value.
 Biological data that is needed from the catches include the age structure of the population by each type of gear, age at first spawning, fecundity, sex ratios, growth rates, natural and fishing mortality, spawning time and location, habitats, migratory habits, and food habits.
 Fishery independent information describes the information collected by scientists from their own sampling programs such as from the Maine-New Hampshire Trawl Survey and the scallop and sea urchin surveys.
+Improved methods of biomass assessment are needed for many species including Atlantic herring and rockweed.
 Table 1 summarizes the information collected by DMR research programs and indicates where research is needed.